MultyXu/DCIST-2025-SceneGraphLab/README.md

 ### Requirements

-This lab has a minimal set of requirements:

-1. A laptop with at least python 3.8 installed and familiarity with python
+This lab requires a laptop with at least python 3.8 installed and familiarity with python.
+However, we recommend using Ubuntu 24.04 if possible.

-2. Examples of 3D scene graphs, which can be found [here](TBD)

-We recommend using Ubuntu 24.04 if possible.

 > :warning: **Warning** </br>
 > We have done our best to support platforms other than Linux, but have no experience developing on macOS or Windows.